 Some like a quiet, private cottage while others prefer the centrally located dorm style rooms.

 Choose from several style rooms ranging from Bed & Breakfast style, Country Inn Style, Cottage or Larger Motel style.
 Each come with their own amenities and rates.
-See our HOTEL page details.
+See our HOTEL page for rates photos and details.

 Our Dance Club is located in what used to be a barn.
 Although rustic, we have state-of-the-art lighting and sound and several resident DJs and guest DJs.
 Move your body on the dance floor, in the cage or on the stage.
 Not into dancing?
 Then play a game of pool, air hockey, watch football or hop on a stool around our large center bar.
 Looking for more?
 Then visit the Down Low Lounge on the lower level featuring a bar, pool table and Karaoke.